Viktor-Kirk-Almann-Hansen/Solar-Zigbee-Sensors/README.md

 # Solar-Zigbee-Sensors

-Fun project for a solar powered sensor
+Fun project for a solar powered sensor based on the ESP-32 C6